Gong Yinbing

 Gong Yinbing (龚饮冰; 1896 – 26 June 1976) was a Chinese banker and politician.
-He was a representative of the 6th and 18th National Congress of the Communist Party of China.
+He was a delegate to the 6th National Congress of the Chinese Communist Party.
 He was a delegate to the 1st National People's Congress and the 2nd and 3rd Standing Committee of the National People's Congress.
-He a member of the 2rd National Committee of the Chinese People's Political Consultative Conference the 3rd Standing Committee of the Chinese People's Political Consultative Conference.
+He a member of the 2nd National Committee of the Chinese People's Political Consultative Conference the 3rd Standing Committee of the Chinese People's Political Consultative Conference.

 Biography

 Gong was born into a landlord family in Changsha County, Hunan, in 1896.
 He graduated from Hunan University.

 After the 1911 Revolution, he joined the Kuomintang and took part in the struggle against Yuan Shikai and the Constitutional Protection Movement.

-Influenced by communism during the May Fourth Movement, he joined the Communist Party of China in 1923.
+Influenced by communism during the May Fourth Movement, he joined the Chinese Communist Party in 1923.
 He mainly engaged in propaganda, intelligence and financial work secretly in Changsha, Wuhan, Shanghai, Jinan, Chongqing, and British Hong Kong.
 After Shanghai was controlled by the People's Liberation Army in May 1949, he was appointed as a member of the Financial Takeover Committee of the Shanghai Military Control Commission and general manager of the Bank of China.

 After the establishment of the Communist State in 1949, he successively served as vice minister of light industry and deputy head of United Front Work Department.
 During the Cultural Revolution, he was brought to be persecuted and suffered political persecution.

 On 26 June 1976, he died from an illness in Beijing, aged 80.